 It is also becoming increasingly common for banks, tech companies and fintech companies to work together to bring out fintech products and services.
 So, whereas in the early days of fintech, only disruptive players were considered fintechs, now startups as well as banks can be considered to be fintechs if they are changing financial services.

-How is fintech regulated?
+How is fintech regulated in Australia?

 There are varying levels of regulation for fintech products and services.
 The Australian corporate regulator, the Australian Securities and Investments Commission (ASIC), has taken various actions with fintech products and services in order to encourage innovation and competition as well as protect consumers.